Blog-Reference and Blog-Reference and Blog-Reference and Blog-Reference

 This means, to this day, neither the Walrasian, nor the Keynesian, nor the Marxian, nor the Austrian cargo cultic sect can tell what macroeconomic profit is.#7 Hence, they all fail to capture the essence of the market economy.
 This is not exactly a noteworthy scientific achievement of the economics profession.#8

-Does the world expect from economists to find out how people behave?
+Does the world expect economists to find out how people behave?
 No, this is the very job of Psychology, Sociology, Anthropology, etcetera.
-Does the world expect from economists to figure out what profit is?
+Does the world expect economists to figure out what profit is?
 Yes, of course, no philosopher, psychologist, biologist, or sociologist will ever try to figure this out.

 Have economists done their proper job?
 No. Do economists know what profit is?
 No. Does behavioral economics help to find out what profit is?
 No.

 It is not the task of economists to dabble in the so-called social sciences.
 The subject matter of economics is the economy.
 Economics is a systems science and has to be based on macrofoundations.
 Economists are still caught in a cargo cultic paradigm.
 They do not deserve any prizes but to be thrown out of science.

 #1 Economics: 200+ years of scientific incompetence and fraud

 #2 What is so great about cargo cult science? or, How economists learned to stop worrying about failure

 #3 Hudík, M. (2011).
 Why Economics is Not a Science of Behaviour.
 Journal of Economic Methodology, 18(2): 147–162.